SJellen/SJellen/README.md

 - documentation over speed
 - strong versioning and transparency
 - publishing early rather than waiting for “perfect”

-I’m not trying to be a think tank or a company.
-This is simply an **independent research practice** focused on systems that interest me.

 ---
 ## 📬 Contact